OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 With Ghidra, strings can be obtained by simply loading the dex file into the tool and by selecting **Window -> Defined strings** in the menu.

-> Loading APK file directly to Ghidra is buggy, thus it is recommended to extract dex file by unzipping the APK file and using it in Ghidra.
+> Loading an APK file directly into Ghidra might lead to inconsistencies.
+Thus it is recommended to extract the dex file by unzipping the APK file and then loading it into Ghidra.

 <img src="Images/Chapters/0x05c/ghidra_dex_strings.png" width="500px"/>